In Need on Thanksgiving?

 There will always be a hole here at the TCB (Traditional Capital Bank) as he was a dad to many.
 On that note, the bank would like to do something to honor Conrad’s memory.
 We would like to annually sponsor the food needed to prepare for the Ascension Thanksgiving distribution meal.
 I know how much Conrad LOVED this and looked forward to it every year…we at TCB thought it would be nice to not have to worry about coming up with the funds or donations for food.

 Church of the Ascension provides about 1,500 Thanksgiving Day meals each year.
-Anyone expressing a need will have delivered to their home a meal of turkey, mashed potatoes, stuffing, vegetables, rolls, and dessert between 10 a.m. and noon.
+Anyone expressing a need will have delivered to their home a meal of turkey, mashed potatoes, stuffing, vegetables, rolls, and dessert between 10:30 a.m. and 1 p.m.
 More than 40 volunteers prepare and deliver these meals in Minneapolis and first-ring suburbs.
+Individual and couple meals will be delivered warm.
+Family meals of three or more will need to be heated.